kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 - [containerd](https://github.com/containerd/containerd/blob/main/script/setup/install-cni)
 - [CRI-O](https://github.com/cri-o/cri-o/blob/main/contrib/cni/README.md)

-For specific information about how to install and manage a CNI plugin, see the documentation for that plugin.
+For specific information about how to install and manage a CNI plugin, see the documentation for that plugin or [networking provider](/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model).

 ## Network Plugin Requirements